 During the second liberation struggle, the church was deeply compromised, playing handmaid to Kenyatta's and Moi's authoritarianisms.
 However, there were individual clergymen who went against the grain and spoke against their congregations' interests.
 Henry Okullu, Alexander Muge, David Gitari, Timothy Njoya, Ndingi Mwana'a Nzeki and John Anthony Kaizer paid heavy prices for their stances.
 They upheld the deeply patriarchal foundations of their congregations even as they challenged the political compromises of the 1980s and 1990s.
 They faced violence and intimidation for their political activities; their sermons were monitored and they were frequently placed under surveillance by state agents.
 Though no one was ever prosecuted for it, it is commonly believed that Bishop Muge and Father Kaizer were assassinated for their politics.

-In 2021, it is difficult to state with confidence that there is a minister of faith who commands the same legitimacy as the "firebrand" clergymen of the 1990s.
-Their organisations have become so entangled with the politicians that sometimes it s difficult to separate the two.
-While an individual clergyman may declare that his pulpit will never be used by a politician or for political purposes, his organisation is busily "lobbying" the lands minister for favourable treatment regarding its numerous holdings and the finance minister to ensure that its vast incomes are not taxed.
+In 2021, it is difficult to state with confidence that there is a minister of faith who commands the same legitimacy as the firebrand clergymen of the 1990s.
+Their organisations have become so entangled with the politicians that sometimes it is difficult to separate the two.
+While an individual clergyman may declare that his pulpit will never be used by a politician or for political purposes, his organisation is busily "lobbying" the lands minister for favourable treatment regarding its numerous holdings - and the finance minister to boot to ensure that its vast incomes are not taxed.
 Many faith-based organisations rival Mammon in their avarice and material chicanery.
-Many members of the congregations are happy to go along; few of them are free of the corruption then has infested every sphere of modern life.
+Many members of the congregations are happy to go along; few of them are free of the corruption that has infested every sphere of modern life.

 Many congregations have little in common with the communities where their sanctuaries are located.
 The sanctuaries are not places for the local community to find help - or solace - but for-profit shops designed to maximise returns on investment for the congregations - or, as is more likely these days, the clergy.
 It is why many have seven-feet high fences topped with razor wire and guarded 24/7 by armed watchmen.
 Sunday service is accessible only after running the gantlet of security theatre, beeping wands and all.
 Spiritual nourishment used to be a core function of the sanctuary back in the day but nowadays, "investment opportunities" for the members is the primary motivator for church service.
 We now attend church for its "networking" opportunities - other than the gauche fronting and preening that has become a must-do.
 Among the clergy we don't have modern-day Gitaris or Okullus or Muges.
 If a clergyman is murdered it is almost certain that it will be because of a "deal gone bad".
 Or, as is becoming commonplace, the clergyman has killed someone.